lekkodev/cli/cmd/lekko/README.md

 - discussing potential changes to some features
   - auth commands
     - should there be a non-interactive mode implemented there.
 ANSWER: will look into it later
   - upgrade (key is not needed).
+DECISION: remove.
+DONE
+  - k8s functionality.
+DECISION: remove.
+DONE
-DECISION: remove
+  - auto-complete, DECISION: remove for the time being.
+DONE
   - adding team delete be implemented(?).
 DECISION: work on it later
   - auth commands: DECISION: no changes planned for the time being
 - more info needed regarding: